PawelGerr/Thinktecture.EntityFrameworkCore/README.md

 The code and the documentation can be found on [Thinktecture.EntityFrameworkCore](https://dev.azure.com/pawelgerr/Thinktecture.EntityFrameworkCore)

-Issue this repos to create issues and feature requests.
+Use this repo to create issues and feature requests.